The quickest way to reach the Indy Cycloplex staff is via email, or leave a comment here.

 Michael Kubancsek, Director of Operations - mkubancsek[at]marian.edu

-After graduating from Marian University in May 2013 with a degree in communications and philosophy, Michael Kubancsek took on the full time role of the Operations and Communications Manager for the Indy Cycloplex and Marian Cycling Team.
-Now serving as Marian University’s Director of Cycling Operations, he oversees operations for events and programming all cycling disciplines and works in public and community relations to advance the mission of the Cycloplex.
+After graduating from Marian University in May 2013 (BA, Communication & Philosohpy), Kubancsek took on the full time role of the Operations and Communications Manager for the Marian Cycling program.
+Now serving as the University’s Director of Cycling Operations, he oversees operations for events and programming all cycling disciplines and works in public and community relations to advance the mission of the Cycloplex.
 In his role with the Team Omnium Champion Cycling Knights, Kubancsek assists Coach Peterson with operations, travel logistics, equipment management, media communications, and sponsorship.
 As an alumnus, Kubancsek has a special connection to helping the Knights on Bikes succeed on and off the race course.
 He is a USA Cycling-certified Professional Race Mechanic and earned his Eagle Scout award in 2005.

 Matt Gittings, Program Manager - mgittings[at]marian.edu

-Marian University alumnus Matt Gittings (2015 – sports performance) joined the staff of the Indy Cycloplex in June 2016 as Program Manager.
-Gittings works with Executive Director Dean Peterson and Track Coach Nathan Schickel to coordinate and execute velodrome weeknight programming and event days, focusing on rider development, especially through junior programming.
-Originally from Reading, England, Gittings has 17 years of race experience, including riding or racing on approximately 50 velodromes all over the world.
+Marian University alumnus Matt Gittings (2015 – BS, Sport Performance) joined the staff of the Indy Cycloplex in June 2016 as Program Manager.
+Gittings works with the Cycloplex staff to coordinate and execute velodrome weeknight programming and event days, focusing on rider development, especially through junior programming.
+Originally from Reading, England, Gittings has 17+ years of race experience, including riding or racing on approximately 50 velodromes all over the world.
 He is a two-time British Elite Derny National Champion (2012, 2014) and earned eight USA Cycling Collegiate National Titles while racing at Marian University.
 He has raced a number of six-day competitions, including, most recently, the inaugural World Cycling League event in California.

 Beyond racing, Gittings is a UCI-certified motorpace driver and brings that experience and knowledge to all motorpacing sessions at Major Taylor Velodrome, as well as use his track cycling knowledge to coach and develop all riders of all levels.